aveen007/LaserWeldMonitor/README.md

 ## Overview

 <overview>
-LaserWeldMonitor is a software project that focuses on post-processing, analysis, and training tasks in computer vision, spectrograms, and thermograms.
-It provides essential functionalities for converting masks to polygons, analyzing spectrograms, processing thermographic images, and training object detection models.
-This project caters to professionals working in the domains of computer vision, spectrograms, and thermograms.
+LaserWeldMonitor is a software project focused on post-processing computer vision outputs, analyzing spectrograms, and processing thermograms.
+It offers tools for converting masks to polygons, spectrogram analysis, thermogram processing, defect prediction, and YOLO object detection model training.
+This project caters to users in need of comprehensive analysis and prediction capabilities in the fields of computer vision, spectrogram analysis, and thermogram processing.
 </overview>

 ---